FxPiGaAo/FxPiGaAo.github.io/architectureTips.md

 A process runs in virtual address (**VA**), while the hardware executes memory access for every process in the Physical Address (**PA**).
 This is because processes could run more safely, and share space with other processes in **VA**.
 Specifically, data are stored based on their **PA** in the memory (DRAM), while each core tries to access memory sending only the **VA** to the load-store queue to get what they want.
-In oreder to access the exact memory location, we need to first translate **VA** to **PA**.
+In order to access the exact memory location, we need to first translate **VA** to **PA**.
 BTW, this type of **VA** to **PA** mapping information is cached in the Translation Lookaside Buffer (TLB) to accelerate this process.